-The story I have just told is a common one for many of us.
+This story is a common one for many of us.
 Perhaps it’s a story you are living now.
 You might have just received the diagnosis, or you might have known about it for years.
 Either way, what matters is that elbow dysplasia is a life-long condition that needs to be managed.
-You will need to address your dog’s diet, make sure he remains at an ideal weight, monitor and manage pain, manage his environment to ensure that he places as little stress on the elbows as possible – and consider a therapy that will significantly strengthen muscles and improves the health of the joints, such as hydrotherapy.
+You will need to address your dog’s diet, make sure he remains at an ideal weight, monitor and manage pain, and manage his environment to ensure that he places as little stress on the elbows as possible.
+In addition, you might consider a therapy that will significantly strengthen muscles and improve the health of the joints – hydrotherapy.

 Elbow dysplasia comes in many forms, all lumped together under one name.
 For a few forms, surgical intervention is necessary, although only really helpful if it is performed as soon after the onset of the condition as possible.
 For other forms, there are no viable surgical options.